BioInfPrep/bioinfprep.github.io/_posts/0900-01-01-general-information.md

 mask, overall, gloves, protective glasses).<br/><br/>

-You can <b>NOT</b> participate in the course if you have or had symptoms in the last 48 hours such as fever, dry caugh or partial or full loss of your sense of taste or sense of smell.
+You can <b>NOT</b> participate in the course if you have or had symptoms in the last 48 hours such as fever, dry cough or partial or full loss of your sense of taste or sense of smell.
 </td></tr>
 <tr><td style="border:none"><img style="width:80px;" src="/assets/img/distance.svg"/></td><td style="border:none">